chrisburnell/chrisburnell.com/src/pages/about.md

 This website also supports [Webmentions](https://indieweb.org/webmention) (powered by [Webmention.io](https://webmention.io)), displayed at the bottom of relevant pages using my [Eleventy](https://11ty.dev) plugin, [eleventy-cache-webmentions](/eleventy-cache-webmentions/).

 The source code is available for your perusal on [GitHub](https://github.com/{{ author.github }}/{{ site.repository }}), and each page contains [an edit link](#edit) *(in the footer)* allowing you to go directly to the page’s source on GitHub.

+No language models were used in any of the writing on this website.

 {%- set shelf_css -%}
 	@layer components {